 Rich and irresistible, these Raspberry Chambord Brownies with White Chocolate Icing are out of this world.
 I promise.
+These won second place in a national sugar company’s recipe contest!!

 We have had lots of successes in the Skinny Chick test kitchen, but these Raspberry Chambord Brownies with white chocolate icing were a home run.
 Nick was home from college, so I decided to whip up some brownies before his arrival, but not any ordinary chocolate treat.
 I’ve always loved enhancing chocolate with fruit, like in these extraordinary Fudgy Black Forest Bars, and thought of pairing brownies with raspberries for this recipe.

-These brownies were rich and fudgy, with a subtle boost of flavor and moistness from raspberry jam and Chambord, a black raspberry liqueur.
+These brownies were rich and fudgy, with a subtle boost of flavor and moistness from the raspberry jam and Chambord, a black raspberry liqueur.
 And they were finished off with a white chocolate cream cheese icing.
 Nick has told me time and time again that he does not like raspberries OR white chocolate.
 So when I gave him the lowdown on these brownies, he was dubious.
 But one bite and he was sold.

 UPDATE: These exquisite brownies WON 2nd Place in the Dixie Crystals Brownie Recipe Contest!
 I was thrilled that they were served at the Food & Wine Conference as one of the two desserts featured at the Gallo Family Vineyards’ Sunday Supper dinner!